Towards a fluid-dynamic description of an entire heavy-ion collision: from the colliding nuclei to the quark-gluon plasma phase: Introduction

 We will start with a fluid-dynamic description of the incoming nuclei in terms of their energy-momentum tensors and particle currents at vanishing temperature and finite baryon chemical potential.
 This allows us to explore the evolution of the fluid in the phase diagram and to naturally provide initial conditions for the fluid fields.
 It is important to emphasize here that the deviations from thermal equilibrium are substantial during the actual collision.
 The shear stress, bulk viscous pressure or baryon diffusion current can be so large that they cannot be considered as small corrections.
 Nevertheless, it is conceivable that a fluid dynamic description works reasonably well also during these violent stages, in which temperatures and chemical potentials are defined in the extended sense of a fluid approximation.
 Our approach then aims at describing the transition from the cold nuclear matter phase to the high-temperature and small chemical potential conditions that characterize the system produced in heavy-ion collisions at LHC and RHIC top-energies shortly after the collision.

-Our proposal to treat the initial dynamics of a heavy-ion collision by means of fluid dynamics is not entirely new, as there have been multifluid models proposed, capable of describing the full collision~\cite{Mishustin:1991sp,Ivanov:2005yw,Cimerman:2023hjw,Karpenko:2023bok}.
-These models describe the collision by introducing three fluids -- a projectile, a target and a fireball -- and their reciprocal interaction.
-In these models, each fluid is assumed to be ideal, with a modified energy-momentum conservation law to account for some interaction between them.
+Our proposal to treat the initial dynamics of a heavy-ion collision by means of fluid dynamics is not entirely new.
+There have been early attempts to describe the full collision with a single-fluid model (see e.g.~\cite{Clare:1986qj} for a review, and references therein).
+However, these models, being essentially based on ideal fluid dynamics, had major shortcomings that limited their applicability to center-of-mass collision energies of 100 - 1000 MeV per nucleon.
+Outside this regime, the approximation of local thermal equilibrium and zero mean free path could not be applied.
+As a solution to this, several so-called multi-fluid models have later been proposed, aiming to describe the full collision~\cite{Katscher:1993xs,Ivanov:2005yw,Cimerman:2023hjw,Karpenko:2023bok}.
+Here one introduces three fluids -- a projectile, a target and a fireball -- and their reciprocal interaction.
+Still, each fluid is otherwise assumed to be ideal, with a modified energy-momentum conservation law to account for some interaction between them.
 These so-called friction terms get parameterized phenomenologically.
-In this paper, we attempt an alternative approach for the description of the initial state of heavy-ion collisions by treating the full collision system as one single viscous fluid.
-The role of ``friction terms'' is played by the standard dissipative terms like the shear and bulk viscosity and heat conductivity arising at first order in derivatives, as well as their second order extensions like relaxation times.